Great North Air Ambulance

 The Great North Air Ambulance Service (GNAAS) is a registered charity and air ambulance based in the United Kingdom.
 It operates a dedicated helicopter emergency service for the North of England with three aircraft.
-It serves North Yorkshire, the North-East, Cumbria, and the Scottish borders.
+It serves North Yorkshire, the North-East, Cumbria, the Scottish borders and the Isle of Man.

 Current operations

 GNAAS operates three Dauphin helicopters from its two bases at Langwathby, near Penrith in Cumbria, and Urlay Nook, near Eaglescliffe in County Durham.
 Between July and December 2021, the service had an average of 85 helicopter call-outs per month.

 In hours of darkness, when the helicopters do not fly, North East Ambulance Service funds a Medical Emergency Response Incident Team (MERIT), which is staffed by a doctor and paramedic team from GNAAS.
 The MERIT service extended in November 2018 to cover Thursday to Sunday nights, which were previously covered on an on-call basis.
 The service uses Volvo XC90 vehicles.

 In 2014–2015, GNAAS had operating costs of £4.6 million and an income of £6.2 million.